stealth/greenday/README.md

 tag for the *date of signing* (and possibly location or ID of signing entity).
 This makes it impossible to revoke invalid DGCs without a lot of hassle and revoking quite a lot valid DGCs along with it (maybe even all valid DGCs until the day of revocation).
 This would make the entire DGC approach useless.
+In order to have practical revokable DGCs, there would need to be a certificate hierarchy where a top level CA signs sub-certificates which carry a date of validity (daily at best) and these sub-certificates would then be used to sign DGCs that contain the date of signing.
+In the event of leaked sub-certs, these can be revoked and only the DGCs of that day become invalid.
+The top level certificate would never leave a single HSM and the sub-certs could be specific for each med-shop etc. and are distributed daily.

 Privacy